C04.0 Conflict of Interest and Commitment Policy

 4. Gifts of fees for and travel to conferences, business meetings, or similar functions when the Employee is presenting at the conference or business meeting and representing the university’s interest;

-6. Gifts from a current or potential Vendor when unrelated to the Employee’s University Responsibilities when the Employee has a personal existing relationship.
+6. Gifts from a current or potential vendor when unrelated to the Employee’s University Responsibilities when the Employee has a personal existing relationship.

 Certain divisions or departments may have gift policies that are tailored to the activities of that division or department.[1]
 Applicable Employees are also subject to those policies.
 Moreover, all Employees must comply with the requirements of the Foreign Corrupt Practices Act (FCPA) Policy including provisions regarding acceptance of favors, gifts, or entertainment.

-VII.
+IX.
 Policy Violations

 Completion of the annual Disclosure Statement process shall be considered part of an Employee’s performance.
 Noncompliance with this ICIC Policy, including failure to submit the annual Disclosure Statement, or providing incomplete, false, erroneous, or misleading information may subject the Employee to a range of disciplinary action, up to and including termination for Regular Staff, or the initiation of dismissal for cause proceedings for tenured-track and non-tenure track Regular Faculty.
 A violation of this policy shall be considered personal conduct that substantially impairs one’s fulfillment of institutional responsibilities and shall be adequate cause as defined in RIT’s Dismissal of a Tenure-Track Faculty Member for Cause (E23.0) and Dismissal of a Non-Tenure-Track Faculty Member for Cause (E23.1).

-VIII.
-Questions Concerning Application or Interpretation of Policy
+X. Questions Concerning Application or Interpretation of Policy

-The Office of Compliance and Ethics provides assistance and consultation to all members of the RIT community regarding this policy.
-OCE also provides oversight and support for the disclosures, management of Conflicts, and appeals.
-With regard to disclosures made by Employees participating in Externally Sponsored Research or Activities, the Office of Sponsored Research shall review all such disclosures and shall assist the Supervisor in the determination whether a Conflict exists.
 Any Employee or Supervisor who has questions about this policy, its application, or interpretation are encouraged to contact OCE or SRS as applicable.
-In addition, Employees and Supervisors should review the ICIC Guidelines, which provide detailed information relating to the annual and ad hoc required disclosures and information concerning management of conflicts, sanctions, and the appeals processes.
-The ICIC Guidelines also includes Frequently Asked Questions and sample Management Plans.
+In addition, Employees and Supervisors should review the OCE Conflict of Interest and Commitment Resources and Information, which includes guidance and detailed information relating to the required annual and ad-hoc disclosures, the management of conflicts, sanctions, and the appeals processes.
+The guidance also includes Frequently Asked Questions and sample Management Plans.

 Related Policies